Nukesor/sticker-finder/README.md

 Available commands:

-        /start      Start the bot
-        /stop       Stop the bot
         /tag [tags] Tag the last sticker posted in this chat /tag_set    Start to tag a whole set
         /cancel     Cancel all current tag actions